HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 \subsection{Inference Pipeline}

-At deployment, the trained model processes incoming observations through the frozen backbone to generate reconstructions, then computes detection features from observation-reconstruction residuals (Figure~\ref{fig:architecture}, bottom).
-The detection head outputs anomaly probabilities with uncertainty estimates obtained via MC Dropout ($N=20$ forward passes).
-High-uncertainty predictions are flagged for mandatory expert review.
-For detected anomalies, the backbone reconstruction serves as a suggested correction---not an automated replacement---requiring hydrologist approval before integration into official records.
-This human-in-the-loop design ensures data quality while enabling the model to screen thousands of stations continuously.
+At deployment, the trained model processes incoming observations through the backbone to generate reconstructions, then computes detection features from observation-reconstruction residuals (Figure~\ref{fig:architecture}, bottom).
+The inference pipeline produces three outputs per timestep: